SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Introduction

-Compared to the flourishing progress for generating high-quality scene graphs \cite{zellers2018neural,yan2020pcpl, lin2020gps, li2021bipartite, tang2020unbiased, chiou2021recovering,cong2020nodis,yang2017support}, the risk related to scene graph evaluation is often overlooked.
-Almost all existing works apply the evaluation metrics of Recall$@K$ and mean Recall$@K$, which are triplet-oriented and compare the predicted triplets with ground truth triplets.
-However, when the ground truth triplets are biased or noisy, such evaluation easily fails to reveal the true quality of the generated scene graphs.
-For example, consider a street scene in Fig.~\ref{fig:teaser}, where the scene graph is restricted to include only two nodes and one edge, \textit{i.e.}, a triplet.
-If the predicted triplet is \texttt{$<$man-walking on-street$>$}, while the ground truth label is \texttt{$<$man-on-street$>$}, the widely-used evaluation metric Recall$@K$ would be 0 due to bias.
-The risk is still ubiquitous when scene graphs are scaled up.
-Such triplet-oriented evaluation metrics can limit the development of scene graphs and their application in downstream language-vision tasks.
-To overcome these limitations, a graph-oriented metric is urgently required to measure how well the global semantic information of a scene graph matches the visual appearance of the given image.
+Learning the similarity between scene graphs and images demonstrates the overall semantic difference between scene graphs and images.
+This quantification can facilitate the evaluation of scene graph generation.
+Recently, scene graph generation methods are developing rapidly~\cite{zellers2018neural,yan2020pcpl, li2021bipartite, tang2020unbiased, chiou2021recovering, yang2017support}, while the issues in evaluating the quality of the generated scene graphs are largely overlooked.
+All existing SGG works adopt Recall$@K$ and mean Recall$@K$ as their evaluation metrics, which measure the ratio of predicted triplets (\texttt{$<$subject-predicate-object$>$}) that appear in the human-labeled triplets.
+However, when the manually labeled triplets are biased or noisy (which is inevitable in scene graph datasets), such evaluation metrics cannot present the real quality of the generated scene graphs.
+For example, consider the street scene in Fig.~\ref{fig:teaser}, the generated scene graph from \cite{10105507} has a low Recall$@50=0.20$ while the predicted relationships are correct.
+This risk increases when the scene graph scales up.
+The triplet-oriented evaluation metrics limit the development of scene graph generation.
+Furthermore, the ambiguous quality of the generated scene graph also limits its application in downstream vision-language tasks.
+To overcome these issues, there is an urgent demand for a graph-oriented metric to measure how well the overall semantic information of a scene graph matches the visual appearance of a given image.

-Multi-modal similarity \cite{mcfee2011learning} is a promising solution to determine the quality of generated scene graphs by calculating the distance between the scene graphs and the images in the shared latent space.
-To this end, we propose a simple contrastive learning framework for connecting scene graphs and images (\textbf{GICON}) and learning their similarity, as depicted in Fig.~\ref{fig:teaser}.
-Contrastive Language-Image Pre-training (CLIP) \cite{radford2021learning} has achieved impressive results in various language-vision tasks, inspiring us to adopt Transformers \cite{vaswani2017attention} as the encoders in our contrastive learning framework which is able to measure the similarity between scene graphs and images.
-Since Transformer cannot process graphical data directly, we propose a graph serialization technique that transforms a scene graph into a sequence and structural encoding.